 To get to Santiago de Compostela, for example, you can also take a train from the Spanish railways.
 A Coruña San Cristobal station is about 3.6 kilometres from the cruise port.
 A taxi for this distance should not take longer than 15 minutes, and cost around 12 euros.
 The buses of line 5 are cheaper and hardly slower.
 Tickets for the return trip are available at the station and usually cost 7.60 per person.
 Some trains also charge 16 euros!
 The journey time is, also depending on the train, between 30 and 40 minutes per direction.
 There is a tourist information office in the Santiago de Compostela train station, where you can get free city maps.

 - Excursion portals and excursion providers

-Through the tour and excursion providers GetYourGuide*, Meine Landausflüge*, rent-a-guide - Kreuzfahrtausflüge* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in A Coruna, which are often offered at far lower prices than comparable excursions offered by the shipping companies.
+Through the tour and excursion providers GetYourGuide*, Meine Landausflüge* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in A Coruna, which are often offered at far lower prices than comparable excursions offered by the shipping companies.
 Thus, if you book in time, you can realise a variety of excursions on your own.

 We have compiled a small pre-selection of independent excursion offers for, in and around La Coruna for you here.